hackerb9/Tandy-Terminfo/README.md

 * Investigate creating a new charmap for locale.
 (See `locale -m` and `locale(1)`)

+  This would let UTF-8 unicode show up correctly on the Tandy 200 plus, it would allow us to type in 8-bit Extended ASCII to enter Unicode characters.

 * Maybe get cursor keys working in Emacs.

   Cursor keys work in vi, but not in Emacs.
 Emacs is doing something